Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Application: Lennard-Jones fluid

-This soft-core potential ensures that the numerically unstable region of the LJ-potential is not evaluated on noisy samples but is slowly introduced as more and more noise is removed from the samples (Figure \ref{fig:soft_LJ}).
-The only trainable component, $U^\theta_t$ can then be parametrized using ideas from the force-field literature \cite{schutt2017schnet,gasteiger2019directional,batatia2022mace,batzner20223}.
-Strictly speaking, our model learns a time-dependent potential, and thus the above architectures are only applicable once conditioned on the diffusion time, $t$.
+This soft-core potential ensures that the numerically unstable region of the LJ potential is not evaluated on noisy samples but is slowly introduced as more and more noise is removed from the samples (Figure \ref{fig:soft_LJ}).
+The only trainable component, $U^\theta_t$ can then be parametrized using ideas from the machine learning force field literature \cite{schutt2017schnet,gasteiger2019directional,batatia2022mace,batzner20223}.
+The parametrization in Equation (\ref{eq:score_param}) means that the neural network learns the deviation from the pathway typically used in the standard approach to TI.

-\paragraph*{Results} We set the dimension of the system to $d=3$, the volume of the box to $V=216$, the inverse temperature to $\beta=1$, the mass of the particles to $m = 1$, Planck's constant to $h=10^{-4}$, and the parameters of the LJ-potential to $\varepsilon = 0.8,\sigma=1$.
+\paragraph*{Results} We set the dimension of the system to $d=3$, the volume of the box to $V=216$, the inverse temperature to $\beta=1$, the mass of the particles to $m = 1$ and the parameters of the LJ potential to $\varepsilon = 0.8,\sigma=1$.
+We set the value of Planck's constant to $10^{-4}$, but stress that the observables we report do not depend on $h$, its numerical value was chosen out of convenience.
 We train a \emph{single} DDM on samples from canonical Monte Carlo simulations at particle numbers $N\in \{40,80,120,160,200\}$ (i.e. densities $\rho=N/V \in \{0.19,0.37,0.56,0.74,0.93\}$).
-We refer the reader to Appendix \ref{appendix:details} for details on the Monte Carlo simulations and on the architecture.
+We refer the reader to the Appendix \ref{appendix:details} for details on the Monte Carlo simulations and on the architecture.

 To evaluate the generative performance of these models we compare the radial distribution function (RDF), $g(r)$, between Monte Carlo samples and samples from the trained DDM (Figure \ref{fig:LJ3D_gr}).
 We find accurate reconstructions across a broad range of densities, $\rho = 0.19$ to $\rho = 0.93$.
 The shapes of the RDF clearly indicate a transition from gas to liquid as we increase particle density.
+Note that reconstructing observables from generated samples hints at a good fit between the learnt and target densities.
+It is a necessary but not sufficient condition for the accuracy of TI along the model.

 The accuracy of the Neural TI estimated free energy differences is assessed first in Figure \ref{fig:LJ3D_pn}.
 The different panels monitor estimates of the particle-number distribution, $p(N)$, and show significant changes in the distribution as we change the chemical potential.
 They highlight the transferability of our methodology across the phase transition.